C0deRunner15/codewars_solutions/README.md

 # :fire: Codewars Daily Solutions

-This is a simple compilation of all my completed katas, separated by week!
+This is a simple compilation of all my completed katas!

 ## Purpose